 Zapier: Ever wish you could combine or connect the apps you use every day?
 Zapier can help with that.

 ToDoist: Get those “to do” items out of your head and organized.
 You can update your to-do list anywhere, at any time, on any device - even if you’re offline.

 No business runs entirely on its own, which means there are always people to communicate with and information to relay.
 It’s how the engine keeps moving.

 (With all the robots out there, someday this may be a different story, but for now us humans need to communicate with one another.)

+You'll also need the right tools to facilitate your collaboration strategies as well.
 Face-to-face time with your team is great, but if that’s not an option, make sure your team has the app(s) that will allow communication to flow while maintaining your company’s security.

 Some recommended communication tools include: